Vispyr/vispyr-cli/README.md

 1. AWS credentials and region of the EC2 where your application runs.
 2. The corresponding VPC ID.
-3. (Optional) Custom domain and email if the user wants to access Vispyr dashboard from their domain.
+3. (Optional) Custom domain and email if the user wants to access Vispyr dashboard from their own domain.

 ## Instructions to Deploy